-Four years have passed since we last visited the post-nuclear war wasteland of the Metro series from 4A Games.
+Five years have passed since we last visited the post-nuclear war wasteland of the Metro series from 4A Games.
 But like the Dmitry Glukhovsky book trilogy that Metro 2033 and Metro: Last Light were based on, a third game is on the horizon.
 4A Games revealed Metro: Exodus, the first in the series to be properly developed for current generation consoles, at E3 2017 with an exciting gameplay trailer.
 The atmospheric tension and dire conditions that made the first two games in the series stand out was on display in full force.
 Exodus made another appearance at The Game Awards, allowing us to further unravel what to expect from the upcoming first-person shooter.
 Alas, while the game was initially slated to debut in 2018, it was delayed until 2019 — but its release date is finally drawing near.
-Here’s everything we know about Metro: Exodus ahead of its 2018 launch for PlayStation 4, Xbox One, and PC.
+Here’s everything we know about Metro: Exodus ahead of its launch next year for PlayStation 4, Xbox One, and PC.

 Metro: Exodus takes place in 2036, two years after the events of Metro: Last Light, specifically after the game’s “enlightened” ending.
 Players will once again step into the shoes of Artyom, a Ranger living in the ruins of Moscow’s underground Metro system after a devastating nuclear war.
 His goal is to leave Moscow and find a better life to the east.
 According to the game’s Steam description, Artyom will take the helm of a group of Spartan Rangers throughout the year-long journey.
 Each of the four seasons will be represented throughout Artyom’s quest.

 In an interview with PC Gamer, executive producer Jon Bloch hinted that this third entry may be more optimistic than its predecessors.
 He said, “Let’s go see what’s out there and hopefully we’ll find something that’s new and interesting and a good place to live.”